CumpsD/chainflip-docker/WEBHOOK.md

 # Health Checker

+## Script

-Create a Discord webhook and configure the following script with the url and your Validator Id.
+Create a Discord webhook and save the webhook url.

+Save the following as `health.sh` using your webhook url and Validator Id.

+Make it executable with `chmod +x health.sh`

 Put it in a cron job and you can check the health of your node.